kyma-project/busola/docs/extensibility/resources.md

 ## _list_ section

-The **list** section presents the resources of a kind (i.e. secrets or configMaps) and comes with a few predefined columns: resource name, creation time and labels.
+The **list** section presents the resources of a kind, that is, Secrets or ConfigMaps, and comes with a few predefined columns: resource name, creation time, and labels.
 Should you want to add your own columns, the [display sections docs](display-sections.md) presents how to customize both list and details views.

 ## _details_ section